 Booking your place on the tour is very easy.
 All you have to do is choose the date you want to do the activity and select the number of participants.
 To secure your place in the group you will have to pay at the time of booking.

-If you liked this excursion, you might also be interested in...
+If you liked this tour, you might also be interested in...

 Berlin is a lively and constantly changing city where there are always new places to see and things to do.
-In addition, it is one of the European cities with more history and personality.
+It is also one of the European cities with more history and personality.

-If you want to discover all the secrets of Berlin during your vacation, take a look at the article The best tours and excursions from Berlin where you will find a selection of very interesting tours to make the most of your trip.
+If you want to discover all the secrets of Berlin during your vacation, take a look at the article The best tours and excursions from Berlin where you will find a selection of very interesting tours to get the most out of your trip.

 Frequently asked questions

-Potsdam is 31 kilometers (21 miles) away from Berlin, and driving there will take you 45 minutes, which makes it perfect for a day trip.
+Potsdam is 31 kilometers (21 miles) away from Berlin, and driving there will take you 45 minutes, making it perfect for a day trip.

-What can I do in Potsdam in one day?
+What can you do in Potsdam in one day?

-You can expect to cover most of the landmarks of this city once home to royalty, such as the Cecilienhof Palace, the Dutch quarter, King Frederick William II’s Marble Palace, and the UNESCO-listed Sanssouci Palace and Gardens.
+In one day, you can cover most of the sights of this city that was once home to royalty, with monuments such as the Cecilienhof Palace, the Dutch Quarter, the marble palace of King Frederick William II, and the UNESCO-protected Sanssouci Palace and gardens.

 What is Potsdam famous for?

-A city famous for its castles and rich history, Potsdam will take you back to old times with its Dutch district, Russian town, and its many UNESCO World Heritage sites.
+A city famous for its castles and rich history, Potsdam will take you back to ancient times with its Dutch district, the Russian quarter, and its many UNESCO World Heritage sites.